 HOW TO REGISTER FOR COMPENSATION

-As soon as a business employs someone, the owner of the business must register with the Department of Labour to pay compensation.
+As soon as a business employs someone, the owner of the business must register with the Department of Employment and Labour to pay compensation.
+An employer must register with the Compensation Fund within 7 days of employing someone.